 State Secretary Dr. Eva Gümbel (Chair), Ministry of Science, Research and Equality in Hamburg

-Dr. Maximilian Müller-Härlin, Federal Ministry of Education and Research (BMBF)
+Dr. Maximilian Müller-Härlin (Vice Chair), Federal Ministry of Education and Research (BMBF)

 Tim Angerer, Ministry of Culture and Media in Hamburg